RiceComp427-Staff/electionguard-edu-resources/README.md

 When you're preparing your handouts, likely using [GitHub Classroom](https://classroom.github.com/), you would clone the repository, check out the `handout` branch, make any necessary changes to the `README.md` file, and then the scary part.
 Remove the entire `.git` directory and start over (`git init . ; git add . ; git commit -m 'initial commit'`).
 Now you've got a repository with only the student view of the code, ready for uploading to GitHub.

-Once you've got your Classroom "clone link", you paste it into `handout.tex`, and run `pdflatex handout-python` or `pdflatex handout-kotlin`, as appropriate, to generate the student handout.
+Once you've got your Classroom "clone link", you paste it into `handout.tex`, and run `make handout-python.pdf` or `make handout-kotlin.pdf`, as appropriate, to generate the student handout.
 We're including sample PDFs with non-functional clone links so it's easier for you to read them.

 ## Autograding